Andrade-Diego/CS499/README.md

 Team F: Parking Lot Availability at Marksbury Lot

 ## IOSParkingApp
-* Directory for the IOS parking application.
+* Directory for the IOS parking application, as well as instructions to set it up.

-## ParkingAPP
+## ParkinAPP
-* Directory for the Android parking application.
+* Directory for the Android parking application, as well as instructions to set it up.

-## TensorFlow API
+## TensorFlowAPI
+* Directory for the Tensorflow API, as well as instructions to set it up.